Vyral/charletta-wilson/_posts/2020-06-03-why-leaders-need-a-coach.md

 If you’re in decision-making mode and find you’re thinking about worst-case scenarios with negative outcomes, listen for this in your thoughts.
 Disrupt these thoughts with a question: Yes, these are things that could occur, but **what are the opportunities that could happen?** It’s all about mindset; move from a fixed to a growth mindset.&nbsp;

-We all have an inner critic, and some call them their saboteur or enemy.
+We all have an inner critic, and some call it their saboteur or enemy.
 I named mine, and call her Mellie.
 Whatever you call it, recognize that the inner voice that tries to keep us small is just trying to protect us.

 What I love about coaching is that I get to help leaders grow in their awareness and capacity to put these things in check, and provide them with tools and practices to apply when tensions are high. **As leaders grow into their skills to be coached, they also grow in their skills to coach others.**&nbsp;